wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 And that's it, you are ready to use any REST API with your authentication token.

 .. note:: Be aware that this token will expire, and that you will need to get a new one when that
           happens.
-You can take a look at http://auth.xivo.io for an easier manual token generation process.
-Note that the ``auth.xivo.io`` server will never know the tokens that you generate, you browser will ask your XiVO directly.
+You can take a look at https://auth.wazo.community for an easier manual token generation process.
+Note that the ``auth.wazo.community`` server will never know the tokens that you generate, you browser will ask your XiVO directly.

 .. warning:: Also, note that this authentication token gives **all permissions** to anyone who knows